 In short: yes.
 There are several things you can do to make sure you're being as safe as possible, though.
 Here's your step-by-step guide:

 1. Aim to Get It by the End of October (but a Bit Later Is Fine)

 The best time to get the flu shot is early fall, according to the CDC.
 This gives your body a couple weeks to develop immunity before flu hits, while also being late enough to make sure immunity doesn't wear off by March or April, Dr. Schaffner says.

-"It's true that seasonal flu usually peaks between December and March, but it can occur as late as May," says Dr. Schaffner, who says he vaccinated patients through April this year.
+"It's true that seasonal flu usually peaks between December and March, but it can occur as late as May," says Dr. Schaffner, who says he has vaccinated patients through April.